rubenperegrina/hashnode-rubenperegrina/clu2oshgu000309l98tmo05xm.md

 ## Conclusion

-It's a great news that Google will do this, I hope it will be a next step for Angular and the community, but we have time to see it, we will wait for the next news about it, I will attach some references about it.
+It's a great news that Google will do this, I hope it will be a next step for Angular and the community, but we need time to have a look at it, we will wait for the next news about it, I will attach some references about it.

 Do you like this change?
 Do you already know Wiz?
 Let me know in the comments!